breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 # [Graphs, efficiently](#efficiently)

 Due to their well-studied algebraic properties, graphs are suitable data structures for a wide variety of problems.
 Finding a reduction to a known graph problem can save years of effort, but many graph algorithms can be challenging to implement efficiently.
 Suboptimal graph algorithms have been reimplemented in dozens of libraries and compiler frameworks.
-Why have efficient graph-based algorithms remained out of reach for so long, and what has changed?
+Why have efficient graph algorithms remained out of reach for so long, and what changed?

 One issue with efficient representation of graphs is their space complexity.
 Suppose we have a graph with $$10^5=100,000$$ nodes, but only a single edge.
 We will need $$10^{5\times 2}$$ bits, or about 1 GB to store its adjacency matrix, where an equivalent adjacency list would only consume $$\lceil 2\log_2 10^5 \rceil = 34$$ bits.
 Most graphs are similarly sparse.
 But how do you multiply adjacency lists?
 One solution is to use [sparse matrix](https://en.wikipedia.org/wiki/Sparse_matrix) representations, which are more compact and can be exponentially faster on parallel computing architectures.